KRFOSS/kali-docs/community/kali-linux-mirrors/index.md

 When using the default hosts listed above, you'll automatically be redirected to a mirror site which is geographically close to you, and which is guaranteed to be up-to-date.
 If you prefer to manually select a mirror, click on the **_mirrorlist_** link near each hostname above and select a mirror that suits you.
 You will then need to edit your /etc/apt/sources.list file accordingly with the chosen values.

 {{% notice info %}}
 IMPORTANT!
-Do not add additional repositories to your <a href="/docs/general-use/kali-linux-sources-list-repositories"/> /etc/apt/sources.list</a> file.
+Do not add additional repositories to your <a href="/docs/general-use/kali-linux-sources-list-repositories"/>/etc/apt/sources.list</a> file.

 Doing so will most likely break your Kali installation.
 {{% /notice %}}

-## How to Set Up a Kali Linux Mirror
+## How to Set Up a Public Kali Linux Mirror

+The explanations below are of interest to you if you want to contribute a publicly accessible mirror and if you want to integrate it in one of the mirror redirectors (http.kali.org and cdimage.kali.org).

+If you want run a private a mirror, see the dedicated section at the end.

 ### Requirements